CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 So far so good, but there's not much of an application here.
 Let's introduce some other components like **modules** and **controllers** and see what they give us.

-In AngularJS **modules** define applications while **controllers** control the data and logic.
+In AngularJS **modules** define applications while **controllers** control the data.
 Controllers always belong to a module.

 You can add modules and controllers using the `<script>` tag or store them in separate files.

 Let's examine some code, write it into our `index.html` and run it in the browser.
-It's yet another version of the **"Hello ..."** application but please note that we are moving some of the logic from the html markup (using `ng-` directives) to the controller.
+It's yet another version of the **"Hello ..."** application but please note that we are no longer adding data in the view but rather in the controller.

 !FILENAME index.html
 ```html